transdigiware/blockchain/howto/ibp-console-build-network.md

 5. Click **Next**.
 6. On the next screen, select `Org1 CA`, as this is the CA you used to register the peer identity.
 Select the **Enroll ID** for the peer identity that you created for your peer from the drop-down list, `peer1`, and enter its associated **secret**, `peer1pw`.
 Then, select `Org1 MSP` from the drop-down list and click **Next**.
 7. The next side panel asks for TLS CA information.
 When you created the CA, a TLSCA was created alongside it.
 This CA is used to create certificates for the secure communication layer for nodes.
 Therefore, select the **Enroll ID** for the peer identity that you created for your peer from the drop-down list, `peer1`, and enter the associated **secret**, `peer1pw`.
 The **TLS Certificate Signing Request (CSR) hostname** is an option available to advanced users who want specify a custom domain name that can be used to address the peer endpoint.
 Custom domain names are not a part of this tutorial, so leave the **TLS CSR hostname** blank for now.
 8. If you are using a paid cluster, on   the next panel, you have the opportunity to configure resource allocation for the node.
 For purposes of this tutorial, you can accept all the defaults and click **Next**.
-If you want to learn more about how to allocate resources in {{site.data.keyword.cloud_notm}} for your node, see this topic on [Allocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
+If you want to learn more about how to allocate resources for your node, see this topic on [Allocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
 If you are using a free {{site.data.keyword.cloud_notm}} cluster, you will see the **Associate an identity** panel.
 9. The last side panel asks you to **Associate an identity** to make it the admin of your peer.
-For the purpose of this tutorial, make your organization admin, `Org1 MSP Admin`, the admin of your peer as well.
+For the purpose of this tutorial, make your organization admin, `Org1 MSP Admin  `, the admin of your peer as well.
 It is possible to register and enroll a different identity with the `Org1 CA` and make that identity the admin of your peer, but this tutorial uses the `Org1 MSP Admin` identity.
 10. Review the summary and click **Add peer**.

 **Task: Deploying a peer**